osmberlin/mapillary-missing-streets/README.md

 - See [JavaScript TODOs](./1-prepare-data/README.md)
 - See [QGis TODOs](./2-process-data/README.md)
 - Add step 3: Visualize data
-- Add step 4: Create routes based on this data
+- Add step 4: Create routes based on this data; a good starting point for this is https://pretalx.com/fossgis2022/talk/EU8RPG/.